MarkPearlCoZa/Blog_General/_posts/2016-08-06-All-Models-Are-Wrong.md

 #### Some models are useful ####

 When is a model useful?
 Originally I thought models were useful when they were correctly explaining or predicting behavior.

-For instance, with Tuckmans model, I would find it useful when I could look at a team and see that they were still "Norming".
-Being able to predict that the team would eventually transition from a norming to a storming phase was also extremely useful.
+For instance, with Tuckmans model, I find it useful when I can look at a newly formed team and see that they are still "Norming".
+Being able to predict that the team will transition from a norming to a storming phase is also extremely useful.